Hawaii Chaos: The Internet Broke Emergency Alerts

 But perhaps the information in a WEA can never be sound, because it cannot be self-contained.
 A WEA must be 90 characters or less; there’s no room for elaboration or further instruction.
 The EAS message the Hawaii Emergency Management Agency sent to television and radio broadcasts included instructions for taking shelter, at least—the wireless notice did little more than suggest unvarnished panic.
 That’s all it can do.

-Back in the days of broadcast, emergency notification messages often instructed affected citizens to tune in to local media for further information and instruction.
+Back in the days of broadcast, emergency-notification messages often instructed affected citizens to tune in to local media for further information and instruction.
 An emergency notice is mostly a jolt to take action—but what action?
 And how?
 And when?
 And why?
 In the 1980s or even the 1990s, that would have involved tuning in to radio or television.
 Even on the morning of 9/11, the internet was useless—servers overtaxed, just as the Hawaii Emergency Management Agency’s were today.

 But there is hardly any local media to tune into, anymore.
 In some cases it’s been shrunk or even shuttered, as global tech companies have imposed on its viability.
 In other cases, people have chosen to “cut the cord,” severing their ties to both broadcast and cable in favor of globalized, streamed entertainment.